nyxnor/onionjuggler/README.md

 ### Features

-* [**Enable service**](https://community.torproject.org/onion-services/setup/) - Create directory if not existent (HiddenServiceDir), select onion version (HiddenServiceVersion), custom socket type being unix or tcp, up to two virtual ports, up to two targets (HiddenServicePort).
+* [**Enable service**](https://community.torproject.org/onion-services/setup/) - Create directory if not existent (HiddenServiceDir), select onion version (HiddenServiceVersion), custom socket type being unix or tcp, with as many virtual ports as you would like, each one with different targets (HiddenServicePort).
 * **Disable service** - Remove service configuration from the torrc, the service will not be acessible anymore, but you can enable it again any time you want.
 Optionally purge the service, deleting its configuration and directory, which will delete its keys permanently.
 * **Renew service address** - Focused on private onion services, if you ever leak its address, you can change its hostname, beware all of your authorized clients will be disconnected and the service keys will be permanently deleted.
 * **Credentials** - Show hostname, clients, torrc block, qrencoded hostname.